isomerpages/nlb-eyeonasia/_china-know-selected/chongqing-a-profile.md

 ### **Consumer market**

 Chongqing is an important consumer market in southwest China due to its large population.
-Its per capita disposal income of urban households in 2018 was RMB34,889, an increase of 8.4 percent from 2017.[^16]Its total retail sales of consumer goods reached RMB1,163.17 billion in 2019, up 8.7 percent from the RMB1,070.52 billion achieved the previous year.[^17]Some of the major local and overseas retailers that have established their presence in Chongqing include Gome from Beijing, Carrefour from France, Walmart from the United States and Metro from Germany.[^18]
+Its per capita disposal income of urban households in 2018 was RMB34,889, an increase of 8.4 percent from 2017.[^16]Its total retail sales of consumer goods reached RMB1,562.96 billion in 2023, up from the RMB1,429.96 billion achieved the previous year.[^17]Some of the major local and overseas retailers that have established their presence in Chongqing include Gome from Beijing, Carrefour from France, Walmart from the United States and Metro from Germany.[^18]

 ### **Tourism**